Robin Parkinson: Career

 Parkinson began his career in December 1957, appearing in The Imperial Nightingale at the Birmingham Repertory Theatre, then joined the company at the Belgrade Theatre in his native Coventry.
 He made his first film appearance as the jeweller's assistant in Billy Liar (1963), followed by such titles as The Family Way (1966), They Came from Beyond Space (1967), Twisted Nerve (1968), Catch Me a Spy (1971), Alfie Darling (1975) and George and Mildred (1980).
-His TV appearances included roles in Dad's Army, It Ain't Half Hot Mum, Terry and June, The Young Ones, The Kenny Everett Television Show, Thriller, Shelley, The Dick Emery Show, On The Buses, Whatever Happened to the Likely Lads? and The Liver Birds.
+His TV appearances included roles in Dad's Army, It Ain't Half Hot Mum, Terry and June, The Young Ones, The Kenny Everett Television Show, Thriller, Shelley, The Dick Emery Show, On the Buses, Whatever Happened to the Likely Lads?, The Gaffer (TV series), (as the Vicar, in 'The Candidate' episode), and The Liver Birds.
 He also played Desmond, the love interest of Miss Jones, in Rising Damp and a taxi driver in The Professionals (series 2, episode 8: A Stirring of Dust).
 In addition, he narrated and provided voices for the ITV television series Button Moon.